brianmcera/Tensegrity-Dynamics-and-Optimal-Control/README.md

 ## Getting Started

 This repository depends on some recent MATLAB packages.
 From our testing, the codebase should work for MATLAB 2018a onwards.
-After cloning the repo, everything should work out of the box!
+After cloning the repo, everything MATLAB-related should work out of the box.

+**TODO: Include information regarding YALMIP and GUROBI**

 ## Running Examples

 In order to run the framework, call the top-level function:

 ```
 >> TensegritySimulation
 ```

+**TODO: Explain User-Defined Parameters (Maybe consider a separate config file?)**

 ## Authors